Helping Injured and Orphaned Wildlife Return to Nature ~~ Education Through Awareness

 Q: If I handle a baby bird, will its parents reject it because they can smell a human presence?

 Your support and contributions make a huge difference in the lives of injured and orphaned wildlife that cannot help themselves.
-Your generous donations buy food, medications, hospital supplies and equipment.
+Your generous donations buy food, hospital supplies and equipment.
 Thank you for caring.

 Sign up for our (incredibly infrequent) newsletter.
 Our first newsletter will be a survey to ask why you care about wildlife and how you found us.
 We will only email you when there's something important to report like ways you can get involved or tips about how you can protect wildlife.